 - Avocado Oil – to cook the chicken

-First, in a small bowl, combine all the blackening seasoning ingredients: paprika, onion powder, dried thyme, dried oregano, garlic powder, and cayenne pepper.
+To make the blackened seasoning, combine all the blackening seasoning ingredients in a small bowl: paprika, onion powder, dried thyme, dried oregano, garlic powder, and cayenne pepper.

 Stir very well to make sure everything is evenly combined.
-Set aside.
+It’s that easy.

 Add the coated chicken breasts and cook them for one minute on each side until the crust starts to set.

 Pop the skillet into the preheated oven and bake the meat for 10 to 12 minutes.

 Another option is to cook the chicken in the air fryer at 400°F (200°C) for 10 to 12 minutes.